 Ans. (b) Extremists’ lack of faith in the capacity of the moderates to negotiate with the British Government

-- The Indian National Congress split in 1907 in Surat because the Extremists had no trust in the Moderates’ ability to talk to the British Government.
+- The Indian National Congress split in 1907 in Surat because the Extremists had no trust in the Moderates’ ability to deal with the British Government.

 - The Extremists wanted to expand the Swadeshi and Boycott Movement, but the Moderates disagreed.